analyticalmonk/MeetupResources/docs/our_journey_till_now.md

+*tldr; We are planning to organize our road-ahead meeting on **20th July 2019** in Delhi where we plan to discuss our past, present and future.
+We also hope to find community members who're willing to play a more active role.
+We encourage you to please respond to this post and let us know your interest towards attending this meeting.
+We'll share the venue details as soon as we have an approximate count of people who would like to join.*

 ### Our Journey till now 🗺🚌🏕

 Our small community is almost a year old, and we have an odd 150 members on board.
 We thank all of you for being an important part.
 Yes, there has been a prolonged silence from the a few months, but we, the moderators, would like to share a few updates from our end regarding the past, present and future of RUsersDelhi: